qblack783/qblack783/README.md

-- Hi, I’m @qblack783
+- Hi, I’m @qblack783 and I am currently a chemical scientist.
+Nice career but it's not exciting like tech.
-- I’m interested in creeating an app and to have fun with some cool projects
+- I’m interested in creating an app and to have fun with some cool projects.
-- I’m currently learning python and SQL
+- I’m currently learning python and SQL.
-- I’m looking to collaborate with data scientists.
+- I’m looking to collaborate and meet people in this space.
-- I am looking for a job where I can use these skills and work for a start up company or a larger company that has been established for a while.
+- I am looking for a job where I can use these skills and work for a start up company or a larger company.
-- My goal is to work hybrid or remote in the world of coding whether that's back end, front end or in software enginnering.
+- My goal is to work hybrid or remote in the world of coding whether that's back end, front end, data scientist, or in software enginnering.